t2wan/DSC180B-Capstone/README.md

 For CheckPoint 2, our code would do the data ingestion proportion first, to pull DBLP.txt as the input corpus for future use from the cloud and save it at data/EN/ depository depending on the hyper-parameter.
 Then to perform some basic EDA on it.
 At the end we would run the autophrase algorithm.

 ### Code Content
+Some Python Scripts, involved in etl.py, eda.py, to download data, process data, and analyze data.